 Withdrawal from study – fees

 If you withdraw from your programme, you may still have to pay your tuition fees.
 The policy on how withdrawal affects your fee liability is available on our fees pages.
-This does not affect your statutory cancellation rights (see ‘Cancelling you acceptance’).
+This does not affect your statutory cancellation rights (see ‘Cancelling your acceptance’).

 Deferring your entry

 The tuition fees set out in your offer are based on the start date shown in your offer.
 However, if you defer your entry, your tuition fees may be more than is stated in your offer, and you should contact the Admissions Office for more information.
 If your entry is deferred, please note that the course and/or its modules, course requirements and University services and facilities as currently described in the prospectus or on our website may change for your chosen year of entry.
 Please keep referring to the relevant page of the Course Finder where up to date information will be published as soon as it is available.
+Foundation pathway students should refer to Kaplan’s Degree Finder.

 Non-payment of fees